jacquiet/wp_theme_options/README.md

     - base_view - base view for the module
     - params    - GET params, used by the module

-If you want to add module pages, make sure to add the new page in the module settings in settings.php and also make sure to add the new view under moduledir/core/View
+If you want to add module pages, make sure to add the new page in the module settings in settings.php and also make sure to add the new view under moduledir/core/View.
+The system will then pick up and initialize the new pages.